 It’s so easy to stack some old vintage suitcases and turn them into a stunning end table.
 You can even use them for storage as well!

 I love how using them at the foot of your bed is a great idea too!
 I think they really made this small bedroom look super cute, and they can be very functional too.

 I really appreciate this money-saving nightstand DIY decor tip too!
 All you need to do is get an old bar stool, prop a piece of vintage luggage on top, and bam!
 Now, you have a shabby chic end table that costs next to nothing!

 8 – Add Some Flair

-No matter how much square feet you actually have to work on, it all comes down to creating a complete look that’s pleasing to the eye.
+No matter how many square feet you actually have to work on, it all comes down to creating a complete look that’s pleasing to the eye.
 Even though decluttering is the key to maximizing any space, that doesn’t mean you can’t add your own touch to your bedroom decor.

-To achieve that cottage-style design that spruces up any bedroom small or large, you can go with polka dots or floral patterns, or use actual houseplants and flowers to bring elegance into your mornings.
+To achieve that cottage-style design that spruces up any bedroom, small or large, you can go with polka dots or floral patterns or use actual houseplants and flowers to bring elegance into your mornings.

 You have a wealth of options to finish off the look of your lovely new bedroom—so have your Pinterest boards at hand and get creative!
 I hope you gleaned some inspiration from this article.
 Let me know in the comments below what you loved best about decorating your small bedroom!

 Don’t forget to read 15 Strange And Beautiful Houseplants You Need To Know About too!